YuWang-AjaxW/ThunderstormAsthma/README.md

 The step operate the website on WordPress:
 1. Open the website(https://www.thunderstormasthma.cf/admin)
-2. Log in with the account and password below:
+2. Log in with the account and password
-   Account: user
-   Password: OBxPE97gNGi5
 3. Now you are in, and you can use everything on the dashboard for changing the website.
 4. Change the appearance by clicking the Appearance
 5. Add or check plugins by clicking the Plugins